 Validity refers to the state in which the researcher or the investigator can get assurance that the inferences drawn from the data are error free or accurate.
 If there is validity in the sample, then it is in the population from where that sample has been drawn.

-Statistics Solutions is the country's leader in validity and dissertation statistics.
-Contact Statistics Solutions today for a free 30-minute consultation.
+Statistics Solutions is the country’s leader in validity and dissertation statistics.
+Use the calendar below to schedule a free 30-minute consultation.

 There are basically four major types of Validity.
 These types are Internal, External, Statistically Conclusive and Construct.

 Internal Validity refers to the type where there is a causal relationship between the variables.
 It signifies the causal relationship between the dependent and the independent type of variable.
 Internal Validity refers to those factors that are the reason for affecting the dependent variable.
 This type is used in the case of the design of experiments where the treatments are randomly assigned.